dceliano/ece281/ce2/README.md

-I have no idea where this README disappeared to, so I'm not exactly sure what this lab does.
+My README for this lab disappeared, and all that is left is the source code.
+In the future, I may write a README for what this lab actually does.